-VH: The first one is frictions, is the cost of active management, transaction costs, inefficient investment in terms of taxation - so very heavy turnover that generates a lot of taxes every year, so frictions is one.
+Victor Haghani: The first one is frictions, which is the cost of active management, transaction costs, inefficient investment in terms of taxation - so very heavy turnover that generates a lot of taxes every year, so frictions is one.
 The other one is really our own self-inflicted problems, the way that we manage the money ourselves.

 Robin Powell: What sort of damage, then, are those two things causing to our investment returns?
 Well, using actively managed funds instead of low-cost index funds will typically cost you an extra 1.5 or 2% a year.
 But bad investor behaviour — particularly chasing performance — can be even more costly than that.